After 20 years in residence at the Arts Center, Saratoga Film Forum has relocated.

-Saratoga Springs once boasted as many as three downtown movie houses.
+A BRIEF HISTORY OF OUR ORGANIZATION: Saratoga Springs once boasted as many as three downtown movie houses.
 By the late Eighties, these were gone.
-In 1993, several Saratogians launched an initiative to open a welcoming, in-town, not-for-profit movie theater where people devoted to the art of cinema could see and talk about top-caliber, hard-to-find films.
-Film Forum movies were shown in a hotel ballroom, a drive-in movie theater, a coffee house, college auditoriums, churches, and the top floor of City Hall.
-Since the mid-Nineties we have made our home in the Dee Sarno Theater of the Saratoga Arts Center at 320 Broadway, with thrice-weekly screenings at this downtown venue.
+In 1993, a group of Saratoga residents launched an initiative to open a welcoming, in-town, not-for-profit movie theater where people devoted to the art of cinema could see and talk about top-caliber, hard-to-find films.
+Film Forum movies were shown in a hotel ballroom, a drive-in movie theater, a coffee house, college auditoriums, churches, and the top floor of City Hall, before moving into the Arts Center.
+We are now relocating again, to Spring Street Gallery.